Skip to main content

 Logo Blake2Signer

 The goal of this project is to provide a simple and straightforward way to securely sign data using BLAKE in keyed hashing mode, using a secret key.
-This can be used, in example, when you need to send some data that could be tampered by the user, like a payment authorization, or a login token.
-This data travels in plaintext, and can be read, but it can't be modified in any way once signed!.
+This can be used, for example, when you need to send some data that could be tampered by the user, like a payment authorization, or a login token.
+This data goes as plaintext, and can be read, but it can't be modified in any way once signed!.

 Why would I need to use it?

-• To sign data that needs to be sent through an untrusted channel, like signing a cookie with user data and providing it to the user, so the user can identify themselves with the rest of the system safely.
+• To sign data that needs to be sent through an untrusted channel, like signing a cookie with user data and providing it to the user, so they can identify themselves with the rest of the system safely.

-• To save database lookups by checking signed data, like an account activation or password reset link where you can sign the user id and then verify it securely without using a database.
+• To save database lookups by checking signed data, like an account activation, or password reset link, where you can sign the user id, and then verify it securely.

-• To prevent data tampering, like signing some value that goes in a form hidden field such as the user type (admin or regular) so that the user can't trick the value.
+• To prevent data tampering, like signing some value that goes in a form hidden field such as the user type (admin, or unprivileged), so that the user can't modify that value.

 • To easily express intent when signing data, like sharing a single secret key between signers to simplify app configuration and use the personalisation parameter to prevent signed data misuse.

-In short, never trust user input, always verify.
-This module helps you do that.
+In short, never trust user input, always verify it.
+This lib helps you do that.

 Why would I want to use it?